-- We have increased headcount to support our revenue growth and strategic initiatives, and as a result, our payroll and related compensation costs have increased.
-We increased our headcount by 1,200 employees in 2014, including 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic, in the first quarter of 2014.
-We hired an additional 620 employees during the six months ended June 30, 2015, including employees who were part of the acquisitions of Xerocole, Inc., or Xerocole, and Codemate A/S, known as "Octoshape".
-We expect to continue to hire additional employees, but at a slower rate, both domestically and internationally in support of our strategic initiatives. - Network bandwidth costs represent a significant portion of our cost of revenue.
+- Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
 Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, but we believe such costs would be partially offset by anticipated continued reductions in bandwidth costs per unit and efficiency measures we take. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
-We expect to continue to scale our network in the future and will need to effectively manage our co-location costs to maintain current levels of profitability.
+We expect to continue to scale our network in the future and will need to effectively manage our co-location costs to maintain current levels of profitability. - Payroll and related compensation costs have increased, as we have increased headcount to support our revenue growth and strategic initiatives.
+We increased our headcount by 1,200 employees in 2014, including 200 employees who were part of the acquisition of Prolexic Technologies, Inc., or Prolexic, in the first quarter of 2014.
+We increased our headcount by 838 employees during the nine months ended September 30, 2015, including employees who were part of the acquisitions of Xerocole, Inc., or Xerocole, and Codemate A/S, known as "Octoshape".
+We expect to continue to hire additional employees, but at a slower rate, both domestically and internationally in support of our strategic initiatives.

 Fluctuations of foreign currency exchange rates have also impacted our reported results.
-Revenue and expenses of our international operations are important contributors to our overall financial performance, and as currencies have weakened against the U.S. dollar, our revenue has been negatively impacted and our expenses have been positively impacted.
-If foreign currency exchange rates during the six months ended June 30, 2015 had remained the same as exchange rates during the six months ended June 30, 2014, our revenue would have increased by 19% as opposed to 15%.
-Diluted earnings per share would have increased by 6% as opposed to remaining flat had exchange rates remained constant during the same period.
+Revenue and expenses of our operations outside of the U.S. are important contributors to our overall financial performance, and as currencies have weakened against the U.S. dollar, our revenue has been negatively impacted and our expenses have been positively impacted.
+If foreign currency exchange rates during the nine months ended September 30, 2015 had remained the same as exchange rates during the nine months ended September 30, 2014, our revenue would have increased by 17% as opposed to 13%.
+Similarly, diluted earnings per share would have increased by 5% as opposed to decreasing 2% had exchange rates remained constant during the same period.

-During the six months ended June 30, 2015, we completed two acquisitions.
-While the impact of the acquisitions are immaterial to our financial results as a whole, they have increased our level of expenses.
-During the six months ended June 30, 2015, our results include the activities of the acquisition of Xerocole in February 2015 and of Octoshape in April 2015.
-During the six months ended June 30, 2014, we acquired Prolexic in February 2014.
+During the nine months ended September 30, 2015, we completed two acquisitions.
+While the impact of the acquisitions is immaterial to our financial results as a whole, they have increased our level of expenses.
+During the nine months ended September 30, 2015, our results include the activities of the acquisition of Xerocole in February 2015 and of Octoshape in April 2015.
+We also acquired Bloxx Limited, or Bloxx, on October 30, 2015.
+During the nine months ended September 30, 2014, we acquired Prolexic.